Halford Capital

 This depends on your risk tolerance and the rate environment.

-• Choose fixed if: You want predictable payments, you believe rates could rise, or the rate environment is uncertain.
-SBA 504 loans offer attractive fixed rates.
+• Choose fixed if: You want predictable payments, you think rates could rise, or the environment is uncertain.
+SBA 504 loans offer particularly attractive fixed rates.

-• Choose variable if: You believe rates will decline (Fed cuts are likely), you plan to pay off the loan early, or the variable rate is significantly lower than available fixed rates.
+• Choose variable if: You think rates will decline (more Fed cuts are likely), you plan to pay off early, or the variable rate is significantly lower than available fixed rates.

-In the current environment (Q1 2026), with the Fed expected to make 1-2 more cuts, variable-rate products like SBA 7(a) loans may get slightly cheaper over the next 12 months.
+In the current environment (Q1 2026), with the Fed expected to make 1 to 2 more cuts, variable-rate products like SBA 7(a) loans may get slightly cheaper over the next 12 months.
 But the savings per cut are modest (0.25% per 25bps move), so do not over-optimize at the expense of getting capital when you need it.

 Rate Outlook for the Rest of 2026